 Top Tip: Batteries should be carried on your body to keep them from freezing.

 Food & Energy in the Winter

 In cold weather, you burn more calories.
 You’re also carrying a lot more gear over much tougher terrain.
 There will be hunger!
 Pack some extra high-calorie and quick-energy foods.

 Top Tip: Snickers will freeze quickly but Reese’s Pieces Cups stay soft forever.

 Winter Hiking Water & Hydration

 So far, I’ve had good luck with my reservoir/drinking tube.
-I keep it blown clear and it hasn’t yet frozen up.
-But it’s right at the edge.
-I may switch to a pair of wide-mouth Nalgene water bottles, with some insulation.
+I keep it blown clear and tuck the mouthpiece inside my jacket.
+It hasn’t yet frozen up.

 Top Tip: store any water bottles upside down so ice forms away from the mouth.